NCPP/ocgis/doc/examples.rst

 .. literalinclude:: sphinx_examples/inspect.py

-As an alternative, you may use the :meth:`ocgis.RequestDataset.inspect` method to generate a similar output (variable-level only):
+As an alternative, you may use the :meth:`ocgis.RequestDataset.inspect` method to generate a similar output:

 .. literalinclude:: sphinx_examples/inspect_request_dataset.py